Iasa-Global/btabok/pages/topics/systems.md

 ---
-title: "Physical Systems Architecture"
+title: " Systems Architecture"
 keywords:
 sidebar: mydoc_sidebar
 toc: true
-permalink: physical_systems.html
+permalink: _systems.html
 folder: engagement_model
 summary: "complex systems architecture "
 tags:
   - topic_area
   - complex_systems
-  - physical_systems
+  - _systems
 ---

 *Note this is an initial stub / work in progress page.*

-# Introducing the Physical Systems Architect
+# Introducing the Systems Architect

-Physical systems architecture (PSA) is not a new concept.
+Systems architecture (PSA) is not a new concept.
 It is the skillset and design and delivery of business technology strategy through physical, electrical, mechanical, and technical systems most commonly within intense resource or environmental forces.
-A synonymous phrase would be physical systems architecture.
-The physical systems architect deals with deeply complex and often unique combinations of physical, electrical and technical systems.
+A synonymous phrase would be  systems architecture.
+The  systems architect deals with deeply complex and often unique combinations of , electrical and technical systems.
 These are most often found in the embedded, defense, aeronautics, marine, energy, and national infrastructure environments.
 However, the digital product spaces, such as smart buildings, smart cities, and even fashion accessories and home products are showing signs of the same basic patterns of design and delivery.

 The PS architect is an exciting field emerging as an integrated part of architecture practices.
 Traditionally these engineers and architects have been segregated from the other forms of architecture.
 However, in the modern world, it has become essential that the work product of these architects is integrated across all forms of architecture as business technology strategy now spans the entire enterprise, from a single product to the sales, manufacturing and/or financial processes in place in the organization.